-ENTRY POINT IN THE NAP PROCESS Integrating climate change adaptation in subnational development planning (B5) Gender-responsive principle Address locally specific gender and climate change issues in subnational planning Why is this important?
+Integrating climate change adaptation in subnational development planning (B5)

+Address locally specific gender and climate change issues in subnational planning

 The process of integrating adaptation into subnational development planning presents an important opportunity to address locally specific issues that are difficult to capture in national-level planning processes.
 The social dynamics and inequalities in households and communities are a key consideration when it comes to addressing the gender dimensions of adaptation to climate change.
 The differing roles, responsibilities and expectations assigned to women and men, as well as inequitable distribution of resources and decision-making power, often mean that their adaptation needs and capacities are different.
 Other socio-cultural issues such as ethnicity, age, disability and sexual orientation may also influence how people experience the impacts of climate change and their adaptation priorities.
 An understanding of these dynamics is essential for gender-responsive implementation of adaptation actions at the local level, recognizing the capacities as well as the vulnerabilities of women, men and marginalized groups.

-What does it look like in practice?
-To address locally specific gender and climate change issues in planning, you may need to: Undertake participatory vulnerability assessment and adaptation planning processes at the local level, ensuring equitable participation for people of all genders and social groups.
-Analyze the implications of context-specific gender issues for adaptation in the locality.
-Identify gender-specific adaptation options where appropriate, addressing gender differences in roles, livelihood strategies and access to information and resources (based on a gender analysis).
-Incorporate actions that address social norms and cultural practices that perpetuate gender inequalities (for example, to address gender-based violence and/or imbalances in decision-making powers at the household and community levels).
-Recognize women and marginalized groups as stakeholders and agents of change in adaptation action, creating opportunities for meaningful participation and application of knowledge in adaptation actions.
-Promote gender-equitable participation and leadership in relevant local organizations (for example, those established for community-level governance and resource management).
+To address locally specific gender and climate change issues in planning, you may need to:

+- Undertake participatory vulnerability assessment and adaptation planning processes at the local level, ensuring equitable participation for people of all genders and social groups. - Analyze the implications of context-specific gender issues for adaptation in the locality. - Identify gender-specific adaptation options where appropriate, addressing gender differences in roles, livelihood strategies and access to information and resources (based on a gender analysis). - Incorporate actions that address social norms and cultural practices that perpetuate gender inequalities (for example, to address gender-based violence and/or imbalances in decision-making powers at the household and community levels). - Recognize women and marginalized groups as stakeholders and agents of change in adaptation action, creating opportunities for meaningful participation and application of knowledge in adaptation actions. - Promote gender-equitable participation and leadership in relevant local organizations (for example, those established for community-level governance and resource management).